-- Does not include an agreement that provides only: (i) Direct United States Government cash assistance to an individual; (ii) A subsidy; (iii) A loan; (iv) A loan guarantee; or (v) Insurance. - Negotiated Indirect Cost Rate Agreement (NICRA) A document published to reflect an estimate of indirect cost rate negotiated between the Federal Government and a Grantee/Contractor's organization which reflects the indirect costs (facilities and administrative costs) & fringe benefit expenses incurred by the organization that will be the same across all the agencies of the United States. - m) Non-federal entity -a state, local government, Indian tribe, Institution of Higher Education (IHE), or nonprofit organization that carries out a federal award as a recipient or subrecipient. - n) Nonprofit organization as defined in 2 CFR Part 200.1, means any corporation, trust, association, cooperative, or other organization, not including IHEs [Institutions of Higher Education], that: (1) is operated primarily for scientific, education, service, charitable, or similar purposes in the public interest; (2) is not organized primarily for profit; and (3) uses net proceeds to maintain, improve, or expand the operations of the organization. - o) Notice of funding opportunity a formal announcement of the availability of federal funding through a financial assistance program from a federal awarding agency.
-The notice of funding opportunity provides information on the award, who is eligible to apply, the evaluation criteria for selection of an awardee, required components of an application, and how to submit the application. - p) Pass-through entity a non-federal entity that provides a subaward to a subrecipient to carry out part of a federal program. - q) Period of performance the time during which the non-federal entity may incur new obligations to carry out the work authorized under the federal award. - r) Recipient an entity, usually but not limited to non-federal entities that receives a federal award directly from a federal awarding agency.
-The term recipient does not include subrecipients or individuals that are beneficiaries of the award. - s) Subaward an award provided by a pass-through entity to a subrecipient for the subrecipient to carry out part of a federal award received by the pass-through entity.
+Grantee/Contractor's organization which reflects the indirect costs (facilities and administrative costs) & fringe benefit expenses incurred by the organization that will be the same across all the agencies of the United States.

+- l) Non-federal entity -a state, local government, Indian tribe, Institution of Higher Education (IHE), or nonprofit organization that carries out a federal award as a recipient or subrecipient. - m) Nonprofit organization as defined in 2 CFR Part 200.1, means any corporation, trust, association, cooperative, or other organization, not including IHEs [Institutions of Higher Education], that: (1) is operated primarily for scientific, education, service, charitable, or similar purposes in the public interest; (2) is not organized primarily for profit; and (3) uses net proceeds to maintain, improve, or expand the operations of the organization. - n) Notice of funding opportunity a formal announcement of the availability of federal funding through a financial assistance program from a federal awarding agency.
+The notice of funding opportunity provides information on the award, who is eligible to apply, the evaluation criteria for selection of an awardee, required components of an application, and how to submit the application. - o) Pass-through entity a non-federal entity that provides a subaward to a subrecipient to carry out part of a federal program. - p) Period of performance the time during which the non-federal entity may incur new obligations to carry out the work authorized under the federal award. - q) Recipient an entity, usually but not limited to non-federal entities that receives a federal award directly from a federal awarding agency.
+The term recipient does not include subrecipients or individuals that are beneficiaries of the award. - r) Subaward an award provided by a pass-through entity to a subrecipient for the subrecipient to carry out part of a federal award received by the pass-through entity.
 It does not include payments to a contractor or payments to an individual that is a beneficiary of a federal program.
-A subaward may be provided through any form of legal agreement, including an agreement that the pass-through entity considers a contract. - t) Subrecipient an entity, usually but not limited to non-federal entities, that receives a subaward from a pass-through entity to carry out part of a federal award; but does not include an individual that is a beneficiary of such award.

-- u) Tribal lands: see map of qualifying Tribal lands at fcc\tribal\lands\map.pdf (affordableconnectivity.gov).
+A subaward may be provided through any form of legal agreement, including an agreement that the pass-through entity considers a contract. - s) Subrecipient an entity, usually but not limited to non-federal entities, that receives a subaward from a pass-through entity to carry out part of a federal award; but does not include an individual that is a beneficiary of such award. - t) Tribal lands see map of qualifying Tribal lands at fcc_tribal_lands_map.pdf (affordableconnectivity.gov).
 As defined in section 47 CFR Part 54.1800(s) of the Commission's rules, "Tribal lands" means any federally recognized Indian tribe's reservation, pueblo, or colony, including former reservations in Oklahoma; Alaska Native regions established pursuant to the Alaska Native Claims Settlement Act (85 Stat.
-688); Indian allotments; Hawaiian Home Lands-areas held in trust for Native Hawaiians by the State of Hawaii, pursuant to the Hawaiian Homes Commission Act, 1920 July 9, 1921, 42 Stat.
-108, et. seq., as amended; and any land designated as such by the Commission for purposes of Subpart E of 47 CFR Part Part 54 pursuant to the designation process in 47 CFR Part 54.412. - v) Uniform Guidance codified at 2 CFR Part 200, a set of authoritative rules and regulations about federal grants from the OMB.
+688); Indian allotments; Hawaiian Home Lands-areas held in trust for Native Hawaiians by the State of Hawaii, pursuant to the Hawaiian Homes Commission Act, 1920 July 9, 1921, 42 u) Uniform Guidance - codified at 2 CFR Part 200, a set of authoritative rules and regulations about federal grants from the OMB.